Permits for Excavation and Survey Work in Greece

 D. Procedures for obtaining a permit from the Greek Archaeological Service via the School

-The School is required to submit all applications for excavation and survey work, including synergasia, to the relevant Ephoreias,the Department of Foreign Schools and other relevant Departments in the Ministry of Culture and Tourism.
+The School is required to submit all applications for excavation and survey work, including synergasia, to the relevant Ephoreias,the Department of Foreign Schools and other relevant Departments in The Hellenic Ministry of Culture and Sports.
 The Department of Foreign Schools then seeks the reactions of the relevant Ephoreias and other departments to these applications.
 The School, therefore, urges the directors of all excavation and survey projects to receive the approval of the relevant Ephoreias before submitting their proposals.
 The Ephoreias are asked to submit their reactions by December 30 of the year prior to the one in which work is to take place.
 The School, thus, must submit its requests to the Service in November and accordingly asks the directors of all excavation and survey projects to submit their program of work to the School by October 15 in the year prior to the beginning of the project.

 In order to submit these permit requests, the School needs the following information: